Kyle Edmund: 2010–2014: Joining the tour, turning pro, first steps

 Edmund began on the ITF Futures circuit in April 2010 at the Great Britain F5 in Bournemouth, losing the first qualifier match.

-It was a full year before Edmund played another Futures, again at the Great Britain F5 in Bournemouth, this time as a wild card in the main draw, but was beaten in the first round.
+It was a full year before Edmund played another Futures, again at the Great Britain F5 in Bournemouth, this time as a wild card in the main draw, but was beaten in the first round by Nicolas Rosenzweig.

 After playing 18 Futures events, in October Edmund won his first tournament in Birmingham, Alabama, US.

 Edmund played in his first ATP tour match in June when he was awarded a Wildcard for the annual Queen's Club tournament in London, losing to Slovenian Grega Žemlja, but that didn't dent his confidence as he then won his first senior match at the Aegon International in Eastbourne.
 Following a wildcard entrance into the tournament, he defeated the world No. 82 Kenny de Schepper, ranked 360 places above him, in straight sets.
-Edmund then lost two close sets to world No. 17 Gilles Simon, both completed in tie-breaks.
+In June 2013, Edmund defeated world No. 17 Gilles Simon in tie-breaks.

 At Wimbledon, his first senior appearance at a Grand Slam tournament, he entered five separate tournaments, receiving wildcards into the men's singles and doubles due to his junior success.
 In the men's singles, he lost in the first round to 24th seed Jerzy Janowicz in straight sets.
 In the men's doubles, he partnered Jamie Baker, losing in the first round to David Marrero and Andreas Seppi in straight sets.
 In the mixed doubles, he partnered fellow teenager Eugenie Bouchard, losing again in the first round to Frederik Nielsen and Sofia Arvidsson, again in straight sets.

 In December, Andy Murray invited Edmund, James Ward and Ross Hutchins to his training camp in Miami.

 In January, Edmund received his first call-up to the Great Britain Davis Cup team for their World Group tie against the US, and was part of the initial nominations before being replaced by doubles specialist Dominic Inglot, meaning he was the first reserve singles player.

 In April it was announced that former British player, Greg Rusedski, had assumed the role of Edmund's full-time coach.

 After less than six months, Edmund dispensed with Greg Rusedski following a recent slump in form.
 Edmund lost five consecutive first rounds and is believed to have concluded that Rusedski's other commitments would prevent him from putting in the necessary time at this key stage of his development.
 Edmund opted to concentrate on working with his other coach, James Trotman.

 In November, Edmund reached his first final at the Yokohama Challenger, thanks to back-to-back victories over higher-ranked players.
 However, Australian John Millman proved too strong in the final, winning in straight sets.
 Consequently, Edmund broke into the top 200.

 In December, Edmund and James Ward again stayed with Andy Murray at his training camp in Miami for two and a half weeks.